 Counselor Support & Effectiveness:

 TalkSpace paired me with R.J.
 McNicholl, a LCSW from Illinois.
-This was the only downside – a therapist not located in my area.
-However, R.J. turned out to be great for me as he was insightful and listened to my issues.
-He provided me with some analogies on how to deal with my emotions which, to my honest surprise, shocked me.
-We have all heard the stories about analogies used in psychological sessions, and we all laugh at this, mainly because of the cliché nature of it.
-Don’t mock it until you try it!
+I was disappointed to be matched up with a therapist not located in my area, though I realize that practically it really doesn’t matter where he’s from.
+R.J. turned out to be great for me as he was insightful and listened to my issues.
+He provided me with some profound analogies on how to deal with my emotions which, to my honest surprise, shocked me.
+We’ve all heard the stories about lame, cliche analogies used in therapy sessions, but after speaking with R.J., I must say don’t mock it till you try it!

 Additionally, though success can vary, the overall consensus is that online therapy’s effectiveness is top shelf.
 The main reason is because the sooner you get help, the more effective it is.
 Scheduling an in-office therapy appointment can take days or weeks.
 TalkSpace eliminates that wait time since your therapist is always “with you.”
 Moreover, TalkSpace provides unlimited texting, which means that not every interaction is a transaction.
 This also helps increase effectiveness because many people view their therapists as professionals doing their job with a focus on money rather than viewing them like people looking to genuinely help the person in need.
 Since TalkSpace has unlimited text for a fraction of the cost, it’s obviously not about the money; this provides a sense of comfort for people weary of the therapist’s true intentions.